-The Global Credit Data LGD/EAD platform, the largest of GCD's databases, was created in 2004 and has grown rapidly ever since.
-It now gathers detailed information on defaults over the whole lifecycle of the facilities from origination to default to resolution, particularly data on cash flows and collateral.
+GCD has built up the world's largest non-retail bank loan loss database with over 180,000 defaulted facility observations totalling over €500 billion in all non-retail Basel asset classes.
+The Global Credit Data LGD/EAD platform, the largest of GCD's databases, was created in 2005 and has grown rapidly ever since.
+It now gathers detailed information on tens of thousands of defaulted counterparties, particularly data on cash flows and collateral.
 The driving principles and objectives of the Global Credit Data databases are: